cconcannon/alpinejs-starter/README.md

 ## Instructions

 1. clone this repo or copy the contents
-2. create an `index.html` file
-3. open `index.html` in your browser (or run a local http server from the root folder)
-4. vibe code something beautiful
+2. edit `index.html` and vibe code something beautiful
-5. push to Github and configure repo settings to publish a page from the main branch root folder
+3. push to Github and configure repo settings to publish a page from the main branch root folder

 ## Files